ereiskind/nolcat/README.rst

 Encodings and File Types
 ========================
 E-resources involves working with scholarly content in a wide variety of languages, requiring the use of Unicode to accommodate multiple alphabets/character sets.
-NoLCAT uses the UTF-8 encoding for a variety of reasions, including its ubiquity, backwards compatability, and inclusion as a requirement of the COUNTER 5 Code of Practice.
+NoLCAT uses the UTF-8 encoding for a variety of reasons, including its ubiquity, backwards compatibility, and inclusion as a requirement of the COUNTER 5 Code of Practice.
 Since Microsoft Excel can explicitly save files as CSV files with an UTF-8 encoding, NoLCAT will use the CSV format for plain text file uploads and downloads.